-Canadian housing and household indebtedness risks remain heightened in the current interest rate environment.
-Concerns around elevated levels of Canadian household debt, which accelerated during the COVID-19 pandemic, could escalate if interest rates remain higher for longer, if the cost of living increases further, or if job losses increase significantly, potentially resulting in, among other things, higher credit losses.
-Moreover, continued interest rate increases or slowing economic growth could adversely impact housing market activity and housing prices, which could push loan-to-value ratios higher and further increase credit losses.
+Canadian housing and household indebtedness risks remain heightened given the current interest rate environment and affordability challenges.
+Concerns around the ability of Canadian households to meet debt obligations could escalate if interest rates remain elevated for longer, if there is a resurgence in inflation, or if the job market deteriorates significantly, potentially resulting in, among other things, higher credit losses or reduced housing market activity.
+Moreover, slowing economic growth could further adversely impact housing market activity and housing prices, which could push loan-to-value ratios higher and further increase credit losses.

-While real estate rental activity has rebounded in certain markets, challenging affordability conditions, supply constraints, elevated borrowing and construction costs may have an adverse impact on future real estate investment and demand.
-As at October 31, 2023, the Issuer's retail credit risk exposure, which includes residential mortgages, home equity lines of credit, credit cards, unsecured lines of credit and overdraft protection products, was C\$781,888 million reflecting exposure at default.
+While interest rates have started to decline, a slowdown in the real estate rental market, challenging affordability conditions, an increase in condominium supply, and elevated borrowing and construction costs, may have an adverse impact on future real estate investment and demand.
+The combination of multiple challenges, including but not limited to elevated home prices, high debt levels, an increasingly high cost of living, a rising unemployment rate and government policy uncertainty (e.g., immigration policy), may make key Canadian housing markets particularly vulnerable to a potential economic shock or financial instability.
+As at October 31, 2024, the Issuer's retail credit risk exposure, which includes residential mortgages, home equity lines of credit, credit cards, unsecured lines of credit and overdraft protection products, was C\$827,053 million reflecting exposure at default.

-If this risk is not properly managed, it may have a negative impact on the Issuer's financial performance, condition and prospects.
+Failure to effectively manage these risks may have a negative impact on the Issuer's financial performance, condition and prospects.